 - The injections continue over the medial joint line making sure that all the tendons and ligaments such as the medial collateral ligament are treated.

-- This patient-reported the greatest amount of pain along the medial joint line.
-This is why a greater concentration of injections are given here.
+- This patient reported the greatest amount of pain along the medial joint line.
+This is why a greater concentration of injections is given here.

 - The injections continue on the lateral side of the knee, treating the lateral joint line all the tendon and ligament attachments there such as the LCL or lateral collateral ligament.

 We are going to cite some research that compares Prolotherapy to other treatments.
 We will start with this study.
 Then further below we will cite other studies.

 In an August 2019 study, researchers published data comparing Prolotherapy to other injection techniques.
 The data was published in the journal Advances in Rheumatology.
 (46)